timchown/rfc8504-bis/draft-ietf-6man-rfc8504-bis.md

 BCP 38 ingress filtering, the host may have multiple routers to choose from.

-Hosts that may be deployed in such multihomed environments SHOULD follow the guidance given in {{RFC8028}}.
+Hosts deployed in multihomed environments MUST follow the guidance given in {{RFC8028}} unless this is a constrained host.

 ## Multicast Listener Discovery (MLD) for IPv6 - RFC 3810 {#mld}